biscuit-js/biscuit-store/docs/core/STORE.md

 At the same time, you should understand that creating a store, for example, through the createStore method, is in fact an abstraction.
 In fact, all the stores are in the same object.

-It will also be useful for you to know that the state entity is also stored in a separate object and linked to the object with the repository data.
+It will also be useful for you to know that the state entity is also stored in a separate object and referenced with the repository data object.

 ![N|Solid](../../docs/assets/store.png)